-If you can manage two pair, that's great.
+If you can manage to pack only two pair, that's great.
 Men will probably be able to do this, women may have a little harder time.

-Whatever you do wear, I recommend you try wearing them A LOT before you go.
-Get your blisters at home.
+Whatever you do pack, I recommend you try wearing them A LOT before you go.
+Get your blisters at home!

 Comfortable shoes have also become more stylish - you CAN find "sensible" shoes without without the ugly factor!